create3000/x_ite/docs/_posts/what's-new.md

 ## Cobweb 3.0 Released

 *Leipzig, 12th April 2017:* We finally released version 3.0 now.
 All fields derived from X3DArrayField have now two new functions *»push«* and *»unshift«* which operate like the corresponding JavaScript Array functions.
 All fields derived from X3DField have now a new function *»equals«* which makes it easy to compare two field values.
 The XMLParser was reworked and is now more secure and several issues are fixed.
-And last but not least we are proud to announce that prototypes do completely work now with XMTML DOM Integration.
+And last but not least we are proud to announce that prototypes do completely work now with XHTML DOM Integration.

 ![Mountains Shader Example](https://create3000.github.io/media/images/mountains.jpg)